artkonekt/concord/docs/models.md

 }
 ```

-If you want to extend the base `ProductStatus` type with new statuses, then you need to extend that status class and override the accessor/mutator of the Entity for accepting the extended variant.
+If you want to extend the base `ProductStatus` type with new statuses, then you need to extend that status class and override the accessor/mutator of the model for accepting the extended variant.

 #### Attribute Casting